wpswings/subscriptions-for-woocommerce/README.txt

 * Generate trouble-free recurring revenue with WordPress Subscription plugin
 * Sell subscription-based products and recurring services for a set period.
-* Compatible with **PayPal Standard payment gateway**.
+* Supported Payment PayPal Standard payment gateway, Payfast, Amazon Pay Payment, WooCommerce Stripe Payment Gateway and WPS Paypal Payment Gateway.
 * Convert your online store to a WooCommerce subscription-based store.
-* Provide free trials of subscription-based products & services to your customers.
+* Provide signup fees or free trials of subscription-based products & services to your customers
-* Cancel WooCommerce subscriptions anytime.
+* Allows users to cancel WooCommerce subscriptions anytime.
-* Get updated order notes with reasons for failed recurring payments (Stripe & PayPal).
-* Subscription status will be on hold when order status fails.
+* Create a Subscription Box and Allow your customers to choose and shop their favorite products
 * Subscriptions will automatically be canceled when the order is canceled.
-* Multistep setup for auto configurations of memberships and subscriptions plugin and its requirements
-* Automatically generate subscription error logs based on specific logging parameters.
-* Support Stripe and PayPal payment Gateway with subscriptions for WooCommerce
-* Email notifications for subscription renewal orders.
+* Receive automated email notifications for subscription cancellations, expirations, and renewal orders

 == KICKSTART YOUR SUBSCRIPTION BUSINESS ==